 The JCPenney Credit Card is issued by Synchrony Bank.
 You can apply for a JCPenny Credit Card online or in person at your nearest JCPenney store with a valid photo ID.
 To apply, you will need to provide your Social Security number, date of birth, address, phone number, and your annual net income.
 You should be able to find out right away if you are approved for a JCPenney Credit Card.
 (If you are not immediately approved, you can expect to receive an explanation in the mail within seven to 10 business days.)

 If you are approved, the amount of your initial credit limit will depend on your annual net income and your credit score; the higher your credit score, the higher your credit limit will be.

 JCPenney cardholders are automatically enrolled in a rewards programs and are eligible for savings and coupons right away.

+Now you know how to get a JCPenney credit card limit increase.
 You can apply for a JCPenney Credit Card online or in person at a JCPenney store with a valid photo ID.
 Once approved, you have to wait at least 30 days before you can request a credit limit increase.
 To request an increase, sign in to your JCPenney Credit Card account or call JCPenney Credit Card Customer Service.

 To learn more about store credit cards, see our article: The Easiest Store Credit Cards to Get.